1.1 The Company means Emblum Pty Ltd trading as My Timber, ABN: 84921218958.

 1A.3 Timber flooring while dried during production continues to take-up and give up moisture during its life, depending on weather, aspect, and local conditions.
 In so doing, some movement and change to the surface of the floor are to be expected and will be apparent.
 This is normal and may include checking and fine cracks on and between boards and changes in colour.

-1A.4 Wide engineered timber floors including A, B, C, D grades (it is so called “Mixed Grade”) in one plank means knots, grains, colour variation, and minor cracks are to be expected.
+1A.4 Wide engineered timber floors including A, B, C, D grades (so called “Mixed Grade”) in one plank means knots, grains, colour variation, and minor cracks are to be expected.

 1A.5 Timber flooring and Bamboo flooring are natural material and will change colour over time and with exposure to sunlight.
 Such changes are normal and the Company or installer does not take any responsibility for such changes.